ecmerkle/blavaan/README.md

 summary(fit)
 ```

 The development version of blavaan (containing updates not yet on CRAN) can be installed via the command below.
 Compilation is required; this may be a problem for users who currently rely on a binary version of blavaan from CRAN.
+A potential alternative is to install a binary from [the r-universe repo](https://ecmerkle.r-universe.dev/blavaan), which stays up to date with this repo.

 ```r
 remotes::install_github("ecmerkle/blavaan", INSTALL_opts = "--no-multiarch")